morpho-org/universal-rewards-distributor/README.md

 ## Owner Specifications

 - The URD is an owner-managed contract, meaning the owner has full control over its distribution.
-Specifically, the owner can bypass all time-locked functions, modify the time-lock, add or remove updaters, and revoke the pending value at their discretion.
+Specifically, the owner can bypass all timelocked functions, modify the timelock, add or remove updaters, and revoke the pending value at their discretion.
-- If the owner is set to a zero address, the contract becomes ownerless.
+- If the owner is set to the zero address, the contract becomes ownerless.
 In this scenario, only updaters can submit a root.
 Furthermore, the time-lock value becomes unchangeable, and pending values cannot be removed.
 - If there are neither owner nor updaters, the URD becomes immutable.
 This is useful for creating a one-time distribution that must remain unchanged.
 This can be accomplished at the contract's creation by providing only a Merkle root and an optional IPFS hash.
 After this, the contract's sole functionality is to claim rewards.
 - It is possible to create a URD with no root, owner, or updaters.
 While this might seem pointless, it is the URD creator's responsibility to configure the URD correctly.